-Giulia Pines reviews Britta Wauer’s “Im Himmel, unter der Erde”, a new film about Weissensee’s Jüdischer Friedhof…
+Giulia Pines reviews Britta Wauer’s documentary about Weissensee’s Jüdischer Friedhof…

 Nobody is neutral on cemeteries.
 Maybe you’re the kind of person who can’t resist visiting them all, browsing through the names and dates like titles on a bookshelf.
 Or perhaps you can’t pass one without holding your breath, remnants of childhood superstitions still fresh in your mind.